mdainton21/MeetApp/README.md

 * Scenario: Given the user is looking at a list of events; When they click the more details function; Then the app should return charts/graphs that visualize the data in an appealing way.

 The MeetApp is a webapp letting you view upcoming events in cities of your choosing wherever and whenever you need to.
+The app will use serverless functions for features such as event recommendations, user authentication, and app security.